irobertson/annotation-constraints/README.md

 }
 ```

-These constraints are validated at compile-time when `annotation-constraints` is on the compiler's classpath.
+These constraints are validated at compile-time when **annotation-constraints** is on the compiler's classpath.
 No
 configuration is necessary because it includes an annotation processor which is picked up automatically by javac
-(see Eclipse usage below).
+(see below for Eclipse usage).
 If you violate any of the constraints, you'll receive an error.
 For example:

 ```java
 @Model